clamy54/BlackBox-Cue/README.md

 ### Parametric Equalizer (per-pad)

 Each pad can have its own **4-band parametric equalizer**, similar to those found on professional mixing consoles.
 This equalizer works directly on the audio source, **before** the volume fader and **before** the master EQ.
-Think of it as preparing and correcting each track individually: removing unwanted rumble, taming harsh frequencies, or adding warmth -- regardless of how loud or quiet the final output will be.
+Think of it as preparing and correcting each track individually: removing unwanted rumble, taming harsh frequencies, or adding warmth: regardless of how loud or quiet the final output will be.
 Just like a sound engineer would EQ each channel on a mixing desk before adjusting the master output.

 Enable the equalizer with the **Enable Equalizer** checkbox, then select a band (LOW, LOW MID, HIGH MID, HIGH) and adjust its settings: